VUEngine/VUEngine-Plugins/postProcessing/Test/readme.md

 Usage
 -----

-Add to any SpatialObject using either `Game::pushFrontProcessingEffect` or `Game::pushBackProcessingEffect`.
+Add to any SpatialObject using either `VUEngine::pushFrontProcessingEffect` or `VUEngine::pushBackProcessingEffect`.